mumoshu/okra/README.md

 - One or more clusters per service=ALB listener rule.
 Imagine a case that you need a pair of clusters to serve your service. `okra` is able to canary-deploy the pair of clusters, by periodically updating two target group weights as a whole.

-A complex example of System would look like the below:
+A complex example of Cell would look like the below:

 ```
 apiVersion: okra.mumoshu.github.io/v1alpha1
-kind: System
+kind: Cell
 metadata:
   name: mysystem
 spec: